tannerbyers/sample-tutorial/README.md

 You'll see that I masterfully added a gradiant background to div.
 This is to attract the visitors attention to the bitcoin wallet address.
 Use with caution!

+## 4. Test for middle changes
+This is simply a test step